 Gentlemen who wish to apply for membership-at-large should communicate with the Vice President General—Members at Large Allen R. Treppa, 15595 Westbrook Street, Livonia, Michigan 48154-2358.
 His email is firstname.lastname@example.org.

 Some State Societies require applicants to be age eighteen (18) or older.
-For information concerning admission to a State Society, gentlemen should communicate with the Secretary Registrar.
+For information concerning admission to a State Society, gentlemen should communicate with the State Registrar.
 Contact information is found with the State Officers Listing.

 Qualifications for Membership